-- Once your computer restarts again, you’ll see a list of options.
-Press F5 or 5 to select Safe Mode with networking.
+- Once your computer restarts again, you’ll see a list of options—Press F5 or 5 to select Safe Mode with networking.

 Once you’ve entered the Safe Mode, you can stop the problematic application from starting by doing the following:

-- After Task Manager starts, navigate to Startup tab.
+- Navigate to the Startup tab.

 - Close Task Manager and restart your PC.

-Solution 2 – Install the latest updates
+2. Install the latest updates

-- Now click Check for updates button.
+- Now click the Check for updates button.

 Windows will now check for available updates.
-If any updates are available, they will be downloaded automatically in the background.
+Updates will be downloaded automatically in the background if any updates are available.
 Once you download the updates, they will be installed as soon as you restart your PC.

-Solution 3 – Check your drivers
+3. Check your drivers

 - Once the Device Manager starts, locate the newly installed device.
-If you see an Unknown Device, or any device with a yellow triangle, you’ll need to update its drivers.)
+(If you see an Unknown Device or any device with a yellow triangle, you’ll need to update its drivers.)

-Updating drivers manually can be a long process, but you can use this Driver Update software to update all your drivers with just a single click.
+Updating drivers manually can be a long process, but you can use third-party tools to update all your drivers with just a single click.

-Solution 4 – Uninstall the DisplayLink driver
+5. Uninstall the DisplayLink driver

 - Open Control Panel and navigate to Programs and Features.